funwithflutter/fun-with-flutter-blog/content/posts/provider-with-statenotifier.md

 Its job is to create a [StateNotifier](https://pub.dev/documentation/state_notifier/latest/state_notifier/StateNotifier-class.html) and dispose of it when the provider is removed from the widget tree.

-It is used like most providers, with a small difference:
+It is used like most providers, with a small difference.
 Instead of exposing one value, it exposes two values at the same time:

 * The [StateNotifier](https://pub.dev/documentation/state_notifier/latest/state_notifier/StateNotifier-class.html) instance
 * And the `state` of the [StateNotifier](https://pub.dev/documentation/state_notifier/latest/state_notifier/StateNotifier-class.html)